Widow in Ontario with $1.5M: Cottage Capital Gains and Alter Ego Trust Decision in 2026

 Ontario's 1.5% rate makes it the second-most-expensive province for probate after Nova Scotia.
 That headline is what sends Ontario estate-planners reaching for alter ego trusts, joint tenancy, and multiple wills.
 But the question is whether the cure costs more than the disease.
 For a full provincial breakdown, see our cross-Canada probate comparison.

-The Cottage Capital Gain: $450K with Tiered Inclusion
+The Cottage Capital Gain: $450K at the Flat 50% Inclusion Rate

 Under section 70(5) of the Income Tax Act, Helen is deemed to have sold every capital property at fair market value immediately before death.
 The Mississauga home is sheltered by the principal residence exemption under section 40(2)(b) — Helen designates it as her principal residence for every year of ownership, and the full $380,000 gain disappears.
 The cottage gets no such shelter.